The HTML5 and CSS3 exam is based on the Intended Learning Outcomes (ILOs) listed below.

 - Syntax errors, tag mismatch, cascading issues

-This is one of the four exams you need to pass (or for which you must obtain a waiver) to earn the stackable CFSD® certificate.
+This is one of the four exams you must pass, in addition to writing a Reflection Report, to earn the CFSD® diploma.